Igor Shesterkin #31 of the Rangers watches for a puck against...

 TORONTO — When Igor Shesterkin plays like this, it is hard to see how the Rangers can do anything but give the goaltender whatever he wants in the negotiation for his next contract.

 He was Superman for the Rangers in their 4-1 victory over the Maple Leafs at Scotiabank Arena.
-His heroic, 34-save performance was by far the biggest reason they were able to pull out the win, their third in a row.
+His 34-save performance was by far the biggest reason they were able to earn their third win in a row.

-Toronto sniper Auston Matthews, who had the Leafs’ only goal, had nine shots on goal, and William Nylander had eight.
-And that doesn’t include the clean breakaway he had in the first period where he shot wide.
+Toronto sniper Auston Matthews, who had the Leafs’ only goal, had nine shots on goal and William Nylander had eight.
+And that doesn’t include the clean breakaway he had in the first period when he shot wide.

-“He made some big saves tonight,’’ coach Peter Laviolette said of Shesterkin.
-“Both goaltenders were good, but Igor was, I mean, there was a couple glove saves through the middle of the game that were pretty, pretty special.
-And then in the third period, there were some that popped out front, and some chances from some of their big guys.
+“He made some big saves tonight,’’ coach Peter Laviolette said.
+“Both goaltenders were good, but Igor was, I mean, there was a couple of glove saves through the middle of the game that were pretty, pretty special.
+And then in the third period, there were some that popped out front and some chances from some of their big guys.
 He played a brilliant third period.’’

-Alexis Lafreniere got things started for the Rangers with his third of the season at 11:44 of the first period when he collected a rebound, cut across the slot and whipped a shot past Anthony Stolarz (25 saves).
+Alexis Lafreniere got things started for the Rangers with his third goal of the season at 11:44 of the first period.
+He collected a rebound, cut across the slot and whipped a shot past Anthony Stolarz (25 saves).
 Rookie defenseman Victor Mancini got his first NHL assist on the goal.

 But the Maple Leafs kept generating scoring chances.
 Matthews was dangerous just about every time on the ice, as was Nylander.
 Shesterkin also made a windmill glove save on John Tavares during a second-period Leafs power play that was pretty spectacular.